Boughten52/D7024E-Group-3/README.md

 ```

 # Deploy to DUST VM
-In the future, we would like this process to be automatic by running a script or similar, but we will do it manually until we have figured out the best deployment procedure.
+In the future, we would like the procedure of deploying to the DUST VM to be automatic by running a script or similar, but we will do it manually until we have figured out a good way to do it.

 ## Deploy the source code
 Note that all code on the server can be edited using editors such as Vim, but this is bad practice in our case since we don't have any backups of the server.
 Thus, all code should be edited locally and commited to GitHub, and then deployed to the server using the method described below.